hunter-teacher-cert/syllabi-summer-2021/methods-1.md

   - Standards
     - CT 10
 1. July 20
-  - Scaffodling assignments
+  - Scaffolding assignments
     - Code templates
 	- starter code
 	- code idioms
    - Assignment: Analyze and existing program.
-What would you pull out as starter code or code tempaltes for a student assignment.
+What would you pull out as starter code or code templates for a student assignment.
    - Standards
 	 - CT 4
 1. July 21
    - SE techniques that can be used in the classroom
    - coding standards
-   - Subgoal labelling
+   - Subgoal labeling
-   - lab/assigmnet: Break down a CS program with subgoal labels.
+   - lab/assignment: Break down a CS program with subgoal labels.
    - Standards
      - CT 9
 1. July 22